fisher-alice/johnny-five-wiki/Servo.md

 The `Servo` class constructs objects that represent a single Servo attached to the physical board.
 This class is designed to work well with both **Standard** and **Continuous** rotation servos.

+For working with multiple servos check out the [Servos](servos) class.

 ## Parameters

 - **pin** A Number or String address for the Servo pin.